microsoft/vstest-docs/RFCs/0026-RunSettings-Provider-Extensibility.md

 ```

 ### ExtensionElement
-Extension element is XmlElement of the target extension present in runsettings.
+`ExtensionElement` is XmlElement of the target extension present in runsettings.
 If target extension is not present in runsettings, `null` value is passed for extensionElement argument.

 ### RunSettingsProvider assembly naming convention
 Separate assembly is not required for RunSettingsProvider.
 RunSettingsProvider can be specified in same assembly as of its target extension (like DataCollector, Logger).
-Thus, naming convention is similar to target extension (*collector.dll or *logger.dll)
+Thus, naming convention is similar to target extension (`*collector.dll` or `*logger.dll`)